 - Legendary Cup winner, Phar Lap, had a big heart – both literally and figuratively.
 The equine exocet had a heart that weighed 6.2 kilograms, with the average horse heart coming in at less than half that.

-Click on the enquire button above to arrange your Melbourne Cup package tour – we look forward to hearing from you!
+Fill in the contact form below to arrange your Melbourne Cup package tour – we look forward to hearing from you!